Meadowlarke/Bibliography/Bibliography.md

 > **This paper follows different sensory genealogies which have found use in anthropology.
 The paper concludes that more multi-sensory approaches should be used in anthropological research.**

-> p.
 52: History of interest in sensory experience by social scientists.

-> p.
 53: What anthropologists have said on the senses.

-> p.
 53: What media theorists have said.

-> p.
 54: What phenomenologists have said.

-> p.
 55: Smell, touch, "auditory turn"

-> p.
 56: Hearing, visual anthropology.

-> p.
 58: Multisensoral scholarship.

-> p.
 58: Video vs. film.

-> p.
 59: Discussion of language vs. body

-> p.
 60: Language.

 ### Poriss, Hilary. _Changing the Score: Arias, Prima Donnas, and the Authority of Performance._ Oxford: Oxford U Press, 2009.